 Single sign-on (SSO) is a method for authenticating user access to multiple applications using a single set of login credentials.
 This article provides an overview of SSO in Nebula and how to configure this option.

-On the left navigation menu, go to Settings > Single Sign-On to configure SSO.
+On the left navigation menu, go to Configure > Single Sign-On to configure SSO.
 SSO is turned off by default.

-Enable SSO to allow the Malwarebytes console to control logins through your identity provider.
+Enable SSO to allow Nebula to control logins through your identity provider.

 For SSO to work, connect Nebula to your provider.